anakin4747/bluetoothPython/04/3-CallingMethods/README.md

 ## Condensed

 In the folder condensed the GetAll example is repeated but condensed to not save the proxy object as it is only called once to create an interface object.

+This version also exchanges a lot of hardcoded names for more readable variables.